Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Simulation Experiments

 \subsection{Experimental Setup}

-We utilize the Gibson Habitat split~\cite{xiazamirhe2018gibsonenv} (5 environments) and HM3D~\cite{ramakrishnan2021hm3d} (100 environments) datasets within the Habitat simulator, and evaluate exclusively on scenes not seen in training.
+We utilize the Gibson Habitat split~\cite{xiazamirhe2018gibsonenv} (5 environments) and HM3D~\cite{ramakrishnan2021hm3d} (100 environments) datasets within the Habitat simulator.
+All evaluation environments are held out from training.
+Hyperparameters were tuned during initial development on training environments and then fixed across all reported evaluations, baseline parameters were tuned for best performance.
 Overall, we evaluate on 100 reference trajectories for each dataset using two randomized initial poses for the robot per trajectory for each evaluation setup.
 To test robustness against camera mismatch, we define two evaluation setups: \textit{1) Matched Camera:} The query agent is equipped with the exact camera with same mounting height as the reference trajectory, and \textit{2) Cross-Camera:} The query agent has mismatched FOV (avg.\ $20^\circ$, max $60^\circ$ difference), aspect ratio (avg.\ $0.5$, max $1.5$), and mounting height (avg.\ $0.5\,\mathrm{m}$, max $1.2\,\mathrm{m}$) compared to the recorder.
 We provide details about the evaluation dataset statistics in Appendix~\ref{s_sec:stats}.
 Furthermore, we apply rotational noise to the reference trajectory poses before capturing the frames to simulate imperfect recording.
 We investigate the following three navigation tasks: \begin{enumerate} \item \textbf{To End (Forward Navigation):} The goal is the final frame $I_N$ of the reference trajectory.
 This is the standard task for the baselines we compare against. \item \textbf{To Start (Backward Navigation):} The goal is the first frame $I_1$ of the reference trajectory.
 The agent must retrace the trajectory in reverse order, i.e. while opposing the views the reference trajectory was recorded from. \item \textbf{Any Point (Random Goal):} The goal is a randomly selected frame $I_k$ along the trajectory, requiring the agent to navigate to arbitrary targets within the trajectory. \end{enumerate}

 For the \textbf{To End} and \textbf{To Start} tasks, we evaluate two initialization conditions: (1) \textbf{On-Trajectory:} The agent starts at a pose exactly belonging to the reference trajectory.
 (2) \textbf{Off-Trajectory:} The agent starts at a random pose in the vicinity of the trajectory with visual overlap.
 The \textbf{Any Point} task is evaluated only in the off-trajectory setting, as it is intended to assess the most versatile setting, where the agent starts from arbitrary starting positions and is tasked to navigate to any point on the reference trajectory.